 All of these quality fabrics, including the cute leather storage box cost me a total 4 euros (about 4 dollars) I also found this clothes valet for ONLY 30 euros, that a STEAL!
 I googled the exact brand of the valet and found out that they start selling at 120 euros/dollars on action.
 That is crazy!
 Right now it works perfectly because I am in love the mid-century look!

 Need more ideas?

 If you struggle finding inspiration for what can be used as home decor check out my ULTIMATE list of home decor ideas.

 And if you want to DIY your home decor then keep scrolling to check out my many home decor tutorials!

 I would also love to know you look for when you go thrifting?

 Are you a collector of a special item, do you also look for home decor, or are you all about clothes?
 Let me know in the comments!

-Have a nice day superstars and make sure to sign up for my newsletter if you want more awesome home decor tips!
+Have a nice day superstar and make sure to sign up for my newsletter if you want more awesome home decor tips!
 Check out my other home decor guides over here!